 It is not only pomegranate juice that Israel is famous for.
 You can have all types of juices here.
 I must have had so many types here.
 But you can find Pomegranate juice widely, especially in Jerusalem.
 Also, don’t forget to have some juices by the Etrog man while you are in Tel Aviv.

-This is an anise flavored liqueur found all over Middle-East.
+This is an anise flavoured liqueur found all over Middle-East.
 It was not something that I liked at all.
 Too anisey for my taste.

-Where to go for authentic traditional food in Israel
+Where to go for authentic traditional Israel vegetarian food

 I would definitely recommend the outdoor markets.
 Try going to the Carmel or Levinsky market in Tel Aviv.
 In Jerusalem, Mahane Yehuda or popularly known as ‘The Shuk’ is highly recommended.
 We started our pub crawl from here and we went here multiple times during our stay here.
 I definitely love the vibe here.

-As you can see, Israel has no dearth of food for vegetarians.
-It is definitely one of my favourite countries as a vegetarian foodie and this is because of the wide array of vegetarian and vegan options available for us.
+As you can see, Israel has no dearth of food for vegetarians in Israel.
+It is definitely one of my favorite countries as a vegetarian foodie and this is because of the wide array of Israel vegetarian and vegan options available for us.
 That is not including my country, India of course.